20 Top-Rated Attractions & Things to Do in Potsdam

 The most notable interior features are the oval Marble Hall, with its double Corinthian columns; the Little Gallery, with its elaborate decorations; the Concert Room with its large murals; the Bedroom and Study; the Library, with many antique busts; and the Voltaire Room.
-Audio guides are available for self-guided tours lasting approximately 40 minutes.
+English language audio guides are available for self-guided tours lasting approximately 40 minutes.

 Also worth checking out are the splendid New Rooms, or Neue Kammern.
 Built in 1747 as an orangery and later converted into a gardener's house, its interior is richly decorated.
-A fun time to visit is during the popular Night of the Palaces, a unique two day event held in June that sees Sanssouci Palace and Park open to the pubic after dark.
+A fun time to visit is during the popular Night of the Palaces.
+This unique two-day event is held in June and sees Sanssouci Palace and Park open to the pubic after dark.

-Sanssouci Park, the site of many beautiful gardens, buildings, and works of art, is a pleasure to walk around and makes a great starting place for a Potsdam cultural experience.
+Sanssouci Park (Sanssouci Park) is the site of many beautiful gardens, buildings, and works of art.
+It's a pleasure to walk around, and makes a great starting place for a Potsdam cultural experience.
 The oldest part of the park dates back to 1744 and, along with its abundance of buildings and works of art, is considered the best example of Potsdam Rococo, reflecting as it does the influence of Frederick the Great.

-The park entrance lies at the east end of Hauptallee, the property's main avenue, and is easy enough to find; just look for the tall obelisk near the main gate.
-Highlights include the lovely Neptune's Grotto, one of a series of roundels in the park, this one with the busts of four Moors; the splendid Picture Gallery at the Orange Roundel, with its many excellent 17th-century paintings, including works by Rubens, van Dyck, and Caravaggio; and the Great Fountain with its representations of the four elements and of mythological figures.
+The park entrance lies at the east end of Hauptallee, the property's main avenue.
+It's easy enough to find: just look for the tall obelisk near the main gate.
+Highlights include the lovely Neptune's Grotto, one of a series of roundels in the park, this one with the busts of four Moors, and the splendid Picture Gallery at the Orange Roundel with its many excellent 17th-century paintings, including works by Rubens, van Dyck, and Caravaggio.
+Also worth seeing here is the Great Fountain with its representations of the four elements and of mythological figures.